By Dennis Hartley

 There are a few good zingers in Marc Behm and Charles Wood’s screenplay; but the biggest delights come from the Beatles’ music, and director Richard Lester’s flair for visual inventiveness.
 Which brings me to the reason I included this film on my list…a vignette entitled “The Exciting Adventure of Paul on the Floor”, wherein Paul accidentally receives an overdose of a mad scientist’s “shrinking” serum.
 It’s a small (*ahem*) section of the film, but it’s memorable.

 Special effects are imaginative and well-done.
-While this is Disney, it’s not as twee as you would expect.
-This was the directorial debut for Joe Johnston (October Sky).
+While this is Disney (the original working title was The Teenie Weenies), it’s not as twee as one might expect.
+This was the directorial debut for Joe Johnston, who would later make the outstanding family drama October Sky.

 The Incredible Shrinking Man – Always remember, never mix your drinks.
 And, as we learn from Jack Arnold’s 1957 sci-fi classic, you should never mix radiation exposure with insecticide…because that will make you shrink, little by little, day by day.
 That’s what happens to Everyman Grant Williams (Scott Carey), much to the horror of his wife (Randy Stuart) and his stymied doctors.